-- Project name (Business name, summary title for project) - Example: ABC Meat Locker, Sausage Expansion - Total project cost - Total grant request (The first \$25,000 requires a 50% match; afterwards a 75% match.)
-Maximum \$150,000, minimum \$1,000. - Expected project start date - Must be after both you and the State of Minnesota sign the contract. - o Award notification is in early December and contracts may be signed as early as January 15th. - o You may not order equipment until after the grant contract agreement is signed. - Expected project end date - Contracts may last a full three years from the start date. - o You will have up to two months after your contract end date to submit for a reimbursement. - All items and services must be paid for and installed by the end date of the contract.
+- Project name (Business name, summary title for project) - o Example: ABC Meat Locker, Sausage Expansion - Total project cost - Total grant request (The first \$25,000 requires a 50% match; afterwards a 75% match.)
+Maximum \$150,000, minimum \$1,000. - Expected project start date - Must be after both you and the State of Minnesota sign the contract. - Award notification is in late September and contracts may be signed as early as November. - You may not order equipment until after the grant contract agreement is signed. - Expected project end date - Contracts may last a full three years from the start date. - You will have up to two months after your contract end date to submit for a reimbursement. - o All items and services must be paid for and installed by the end date of the contract.